Should I take out transport insurance?

 When you transport with Blue Water, the insurance includes, among other things:

 The above is usually NOT covered by cargo insurance.
-However, as we know how important cargo insurance is, we have prepared the conditions further for our customers.
+However, as we know how important cargo insurance is, we have improved the conditions further for our customers.

 Cargo insurance with Blue Water is based on a written agreement.
 You can choose to take out insurance on a one-off basis or opt for a permanent agreement that applies to all your transports.